dalibo/pitrery/INSTALL.md

-Each action that can be performed by pitr_migr executes the corresponding script stored by default in /usr/local/lib/pitrery.
+Each action that can be performed by pitr_migr executes the corresponding script stored by default in `/usr/local/lib/pitrery`.
 These scripts are standalone, they perform the action based on the options given on the command line at execution time.
-The purpose of pitrery is to wrap there scripts and provide them with their command line options based on a configuration file.
+The purpose of `pitrery` is to wrap there scripts and provide them with their command line options based on a configuration file.
 This reduces the command line size and try to avoid mistakes at runtime.

-Before using pitrery to backup and manage backups for a specific PostgreSQL cluster, a configuration file shall be created in the configuration directory, /usr/local/etc/pitrery by default.
+Before using `pitrery` to backup and manage backups for a specific PostgreSQL cluster, a configuration file shall be created in the configuration directory, `/usr/local/etc/pitrery` by default.
 This configuration holds all the information necessary to manage backups for this cluster.
-The default configuration file is pitr.conf, containing all the default parameters.
+The default configuration file is `pitr.conf`, containing all the default parameters.

 The easiest way to configure pitrery is to copy the default